-In remote locations, early childhood services are limited, with the only available option being the In Home Care (IHC) program.
-However, many geographically isolated families cannot use the IHC program in its current form for various reasons.
-The current guidelines and processes associated with the IHC program are inappropriate for geographically isolated families and in fact accentuate the difficulties associated with accessing an equitable level of early childhood education in rural and remote areas.
+In remote locations, early childhood services are limited, and the In Home Care (IHC) program is often the only available option.
+However, many geographically isolated families cannot use the IHC program in its current form for various reasons, primarily due to the current guidelines and processes associated with the IHC program.
+These guidelines are inappropriate for geographically isolated families and in fact accentuate the difficulties associated with accessing an equitable level of early childhood education in rural and remote areas.